Best-Quality-Engineering/ci-maven-plugin/README.md

 mvn ci:release-version -Dscriptable=false -Doutput-directory="." -Dfilename="release.txt"
 ```

-### `ci:replace-version`
+### `ci:replace-content`
-By default, this goal is bound to the `process-resources` phase and will replace version references in documentation.
+By default, this goal is bound to the `process-resources` phase and can be used to replace version references in documentation.

 This goal can be configured with a list of documents, i.e.: